30 (album): Commercial performance

 30 debuted atop the Billboard Canadian Albums Chart with 70,000 units in its first week, marking Adele's third number one album there.
 For 2021, 30 was Canada's top-selling album across all formats—digital, CD and vinyl LP.
 In total, the album spent six nonconsecutive weeks at number one.
-The album topped Australia's ARIA Albums Chart, where it scored the highest first week sales for any album since Divide four years prior, while nine of its tracks charted on the ARIA Singles Chart that week.
-The album topped the charts for seven consecutive weeks in the country.
-It debuted at number one on New Zealand Albums Chart while reaching gold status in its first week of release for surpassing sales of 7,500.
-It remained at number one for seven consecutive weeks.
+The album topped Australia's ARIA Albums Chart for seven consecutive weeks.
+It debuted at number one on New Zealand Albums Chart and was certified gold within its first week, spending seven additional consecutive weeks in the position.
 In Japan, 30 debuted at number five on the Oricon Japanese Albums chart and number four on the Billboard Japanese Albums Chart, while reaching number sixty-eight on the Gaon Album Chart in South Korea.